DITTO: Offline Imitation Learning with World Models: Dream Imitation

 \textbf{Dataset} World model training can be performed using datasets generated by policies of any quality, since the model only predicts transition dynamics.
 The transition dataset is composed of $N$ episodes $e_n$ of sequences of observations $x_t$, actions $a_t$: $\mathcal{D} = \{ (x_t, a_t)_{t=0}^{\norm{e_n}} \mid n \in N\}$.

-\textbf{Model architecture} We adapt the architecture proposed by \citet{dreamerv2}, which is composed of an image encoder, a recurrent state-space model (RSSM) which learns the transition dynamics, and a decoder which reconstructs observations from the compact latent states.
+\textbf{World model architecture} We adapt the architecture proposed by \citet{dreamerv2}, which is composed of an image encoder, a recurrent state-space model (RSSM) which learns the transition dynamics, and a decoder which reconstructs observations from the compact latent states.
 The encoder uses a convolutional neural network (CNN) to produce representations, while the decoder is a transposed CNN.
 The RSSM predicts a sequence of length $T$ deterministic recurrent states $(h_t)_{t=0}^T$, each of which are used to parameterize two distributions over stochastic hidden states.
 The stochastic posterior state $z_t$ is a function of the current observation $x_t$ and recurrent state $h_t$, while the stochastic prior state $\hat{z}_t$ is trained to match the posterior without access to the current observation.
 The current observation is reconstructed from the full model state, which is the concatenation of the deterministic and stochastic states $\hat{s}_t = (h_t, z_t)$.
-The RSSM components are:

-All components are implemented as neural networks, with a combined parameter vector $\phi$.
-Since the prior model predicts the current model state using only the previous action and recurrent state, without using the current observation, we can use it to learn behaviors without access to observations or decoding back into observation space.
-The prior and posterior models predict categorical distributions which are optimized with straight-through gradient estimation \citep{straight-through}.
-All components of the model are trained jointly with a modified ELBO objective:
+For further details, see the model architecture section in the appendix.